 History

-Witney Lake and Meadows is a 37 hectare Country Park that offers a picturesque area for recreation whether that be taking the dog for a walk around the Lake’s footpath, rambling through the tranquil landscape or relaxing whilst enjoying a picnic.
+Witney Lake and Meadows is a 37 hectare Country Park and designated Local Nature Reserve (LNR) that offers a picturesque area for recreation whether that be taking the dog for a walk around the Lake’s footpath, rambling through the tranquil landscape or relaxing whilst enjoying a picnic.

 The Lake is a flooded gravel pit dug initially for gravel used whilst constructing the Witney bypass (A40) in the mid 1980’s.
 It was purchased by Witney Town Council on the 12th of September 1982.